dpetrouk/tornado-electron-test/README.md

 ### install and run

-Node.js LTS and python3 should be installed.
+Node.js LTS (14.17.0) and python3 should be installed.

-Run `npm install` to install dependencies, run server and app.
+Use `npm install` to install dependencies (tornado will be installed automatically), then run server and app simultaneously via `npm start`.
+On Windows 10 you can use `install_and_run.bat` script.

 Afterwards the app will open and display data from the running server.
 You can check for availability of the data on the server here: